 . . . . . .
 This is only a small part of the amazing saga of the Pleasant Valley War.
 In all, fifteen cattlemen and at least three sheep men were slain over the five years the battles ensued.

 There is much history of this area as there is with most of the Mogollon Rim country.
-In recent years, the Rodeo-Chediski fire may have been the topic of discussion in these parts, and the devastation is seen almost immediatly from the trailhead.
-It is, however a worthy sight, to gain perspective and respect for our fragile environment.
+In recent years, the Rodeo-Chediski fire may have been the topic of discussion in these parts, and the devastation is seen almost immediately from the trailhead.
+It is, however, a worthy sight to gain perspective and respect for our fragile environment.

-I noted that at mile 2.5 the road from OW bridge starts climbing upwards so that is when I left for the stream bed once again and finished the next 2 miles crossing the creek, taking pictures and scouting campsites.
-This hike generally follows very easy to negotiate creekbed and meadow, and at mile 3.75 it finally changes personality by entering into a basalt cliff canyon that zigzags its way for the next 1.25 miles.
+I noted that at mile 2.5, the road from OW bridge starts climbing upwards, so that is when I left for the stream bed once again and finished the next 2 miles crossing the creek, taking pictures and scouting campsites.
+This hike generally follows a very easy to negotiate creekbed and meadow.
+At mile 3.75, it finally changes personality by entering into a basalt cliff canyon that zigzags its way for the next 1.25 miles.
 This is where the fun starts, so plan on getting your feet wet!
-I hopped and jumped over slippery creekbed for over an hour when my GPS stated I'd gone 5 miles.
+I hopped and jumped over a slippery creekbed for over an hour when my GPS stated I'd gone 5 miles.
 Well, I did not see any evidence of an Indian Reservation boundary, no fence or signs.
-I decided to not risk going further so turned around and headed back a mile and a half until I exited the deep slabbed red rock canyon to a proper campsite on creek left.
+I decided not to risk going further, so I turned around and headed back a mile and a half until I exited the deep slabbed red rock canyon to a proper campsite on creek left.
 What a night... cool breeze, clear sky, total relaxation.

 In late October, you can expect freezing temps; my water bottle had a crust of ice in it.
 My 32* down bag was barely enough...
 Take caution also to falling tree snags, loose footing in the creek, and hang your food bag.

 This hike is listed as One-Way.